Macmillan Cancer Support

 Information and support

 We offer a wide range of free information in different formats, such as leaflets, DVDs and guided internet access.
-We can also tell you about the ‘information prescriptions service’, a service that enables you to access wider relevant information that can be tailored to your individual needs.

 Our resources include information and support about: